claygiffin/100-coaches-site/src/pages/services/index.md

       image: /uploads/peter-bregman.jpg
       provider: Bregman Partners
       title: Emotional Courage Training
     - description: >
+        Former President & CEO, Boeing Commercial Airplanes, Boeing Information, Space and Defense Systems, and The Ford Motor Company Renowned for his strategic and operational leadership and working together, Alan Mulally transformed a struggling Ford Motor Company into one of the world’s leading automobile companies and the #1 automobile brand in the United States.
+Mulally led the transformation of Boeing into the #1 commercial airplane company and aerospace company in the world.
+      image: /uploads/alan_mulally.jpg
+      provider: Alan Mulally
+      title: Speaking about Working Together
+    - description: >
         Dorie Clark has been called an “expert at self-reinvention and helping others make changes in their lives” by the New York Times.
 An author who